watsonmw/fe2-intro/README.md

 Implementation
 ---

-Frontier renders the 3d world using its own byte code (well 16bit code, because it was written with 16 bit buses in mind).
+Frontier renders the 3d world using its own byte code (well 16-bit code, because it was written with 16 bit buses in mind).
 This code specifies the primitives to display, level of detail calculations, animations, and more.
-Much of this is described in entertaining detail here:
+Much of this is described in entertaining detail here (for FFE):

     http://www.jongware.com/galaxy7.html